ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 * OCaml 4.14.0 with Git and Visual Studio compiler: [setup-diskuv-ocaml-windows_x86_64-1.2.0.exe](https://github.com/diskuv/dkml-installer-ocaml/releases/download/v1.2.0/setup-diskuv-ocaml-windows_x86_64-1.2.0.exe)

+To learn more about Diskuv OCaml, see the [official Diskuv OCaml documentation](https://diskuv-ocaml.gitlab.io/distributions/dkml/#introduction).

 ### The OCaml Base Tools are Now Installed

-After following the instructions in the respective previous section for your operating system, OCaml is now installed in an [opam switch](link-to-opam-switch-doc).
+After following the instructions in the respective previous section for your operating system, OCaml is now installed in an opam switch.

 Among others, this provides the following programs: